 (7) be delivered to the purchasers at times and places; and

 (8) contain terms and covenants, consistent with section 136F.98, all as may be provided by resolution of the board authorizing the issuance of the bonds.

 The bonds must be executed by the officers of the board designated by the board to execute them, in the manner authorized by section 475.55.

 Each bond shall state upon its face that it is payable solely from and secured by an irrevocable pledge of the revenues derived from the operation of any buildings or structures acquired, constructed, completed, remodeled, or equipped in whole or in part with the proceeds of the sale of the bonds and from other income and revenues described in section 136F.92, clause (1), as specified in the resolution providing for its issue, and that it does not constitute a debt or obligation of the state of Minnesota within the meaning or application of any constitutional or statutory limitation or provision.
-A copy of the proceedings taken by the board in the issuance of the bonds shall be filed with the commissioner of management and budget.
+A copy of the proceedings taken by the board in the issuance of the bonds shall be filed with the commissioner of finance.

 If the board by resolution determines that its treasurer possesses money not currently needed, or that is set aside in a reserve, the board in the resolution may direct the treasurer to invest a specified amount of the money in securities of the types described in section 118A.04.
 The securities must be deposited with and held for the board by the treasurer.
 If the invested money is needed by the board it shall direct the treasurer to sell all or a designated amount of the securities.
 Money collected from the investment by the treasurer, as principal, interest, or proceeds of sales, must be credited to and made a part of the fund and account for which the investment is made.